 I graduated from college a long time ago.
 But I’ve never stopped learning.
-In fact, as I served in various schools and in Peace Corps and eventually became a home-schooling mother, I have encountered a multitude of new, rather steep, learning curves.
+In fact, as I served in various schools and in the Peace Corps and eventually became a home-schooling mother, I have encountered a multitude of new, rather steep, learning curves.
 Presently, I am learning at a faster rate than ever before.

 This past year I learned how to help my son navigate through the difficulties of a long-distance, online college education, and I am presently considering the next three kids’ futures.
 They are facing a vastly different world than the one I grew up in.
 Technology is huge and understanding its place in the world is necessary to succeed in pretty much every field.
 College tuitions are so high now that for one child, I could easily spend more than I did to buy my house.
 The consequences of accepting loans are considerable.
 Choices have strings attached and learning everything I can about higher-education options is vitally important for my family’s health.